 One way to get backlinks is to directly reach out to other related sites in your niche.
 Ask them to include a backlink to one of your articles that you think might help their audience.

 Broken links can also be an opportunity to reach out to other sites.

 Broken links can occur when a URL gets changed or your site crashes.
 You can use tools that let you search a website for broken links, and then contact the owner of that site.
 Let them know you found a broken link, and then offer a new backlink to your post as a way to fill the gap left by the missing content.

-KWFinder has a tool that lets you see the backlinks your competitors have included on their post.
+KWFinder has a tool that lets you see the backlinks your competitors have included on their posts.
 If they’re linking to other posts, there’s a chance they will also link to yours if it’s similar.
-Usually you can find the site owner’s email address, and then just ask.
+Usually, you can find the site owner’s email address, and then just ask.